xbeat/Machine-Learning/README.md

 Introduction to CUDA Programming with Python

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
 This slideshow will introduce you to CUDA programming using Python, focusing on practical examples and actionable code.

+## Factory Design Patterns in Python

+Factory Method Pattern Fundamentals

+The Factory Method Pattern is a creational design pattern that provides an interface for creating objects but allows subclasses to alter the type of objects that will be created.
+This pattern promotes loose coupling by eliminating the need to bind application-specific classes into the code.

 ## Hypothesis Testing for Means vs. Normality Tests in Python